ewoodhead/npa-hierarchy/README.md

 - Start Emacs (install it if needed, e.g. `sudo aptitude install emacs`).
 - Do `M-x slime` to start SLIME.
 This means press whatever Emacs considers the "Meta" key and 'x' at the same time, then type "slime" and press enter.
-- Enter one of `(ql:quickload :npa-hierarchy)`, `(asdf:load-system
-  :npa-hierarchy)`, or `(require :npa-hierarchy)` to load the npa-hierarchy library.
-You need to use `ql:quickload` the first time you load the npa-hierarchy library (or after an update) in order to pull in a few dependencies off the internet; after this it doesn't matter which you use.
-- Either enter `(in-package :npa-user)` or do `C-c M-p npa-user` to switch to the npa-user working package.

 In key chords like C-c and M-x, 'C' and 'M' mean you should press whatever Emacs considers the "Control" or "Meta" key along with the key that